goldfirere/singletons/tests/README.md

    that creates a test with standard GHC options defined by the testsuite.

  * Testsuite supports multiple GHC versions because each version produces different Template Haskell output.
-Every test requires a separate golden file for GHC 7.6 and GHC 7.8.
+Every test requires a separate golden file.
 GHC HEAD is currently not supported.
-Golden files for GHC 7.6 have `.ghc76` prefix appended before their extension (eg. FooTest.ghc76.golden).
 Golden files for GHC 7.8 have `.ghc78` appended before their extension.

  * Running full testsuite takes time.
 You can run shorter version of testsuite by typing: